diltgen/homca/README.md

 2. Option for printing direct summands containing higher powers (greater or equal than 2) of G.

 If you encouter bugs or have any questions, please send an e-mail to d.iltgen@bluewin.ch

+# Note

+While working on this program, the author Damian Iltgen was supported by the Emmy Noether Programme of the DFG, project number 412851057.